wevote/WebApp/docs/testing/README_TESTING.md

 When the run finishes, results can be seen on browserstack dashboard under 'web->Automate'

 2.To run wevote cordova tests:
--update the capabilities in 'cordova_mobile_devices.json' [see above steps] -update 'BROWSERSTACK_APK_URL', 'BROWSERSTACK_IPA_URL' in 'config ->browserstack.config.js' [ see above on how to generate the app urls ]
--update the specs in wdio.config under 'cordovaSpecs' -use : (WebAppEnv) $ npm run wdio-cordova
+-download latest apps: (WebAppEnv) $ npm run drive:download -update the capabilities in 'cordova_mobile_devices.json' if needed [see above steps] -update the specs in wdio.config under 'cordovaSpecs' if needed -use : (WebAppEnv) $ npm run wdio-cordova
 When the run finishes, results can be seen on browserstack dashboard under 'App->App Automate'

+Note: BROWSERSTACK_APK_URL and BROWSERSTACK_IPA_URL are automatically injected at runtime by wdio.config.js, so no manual config updates are needed.

 Run scenarios for desktop: